offen/l10nify/README.md

 ##### `locale`

 `locale` specifies the locale which you want to return when bundling.
-It defaults to `en`.
+It defaults to `en` or `process.env.LOCALE` when set.

 ##### `defaultLocale`

 `defaultLocale` specifies the default locale that is used to define strings in code.
-It defaults to `en`.
+It defaults to `en` or `process.env.DEFAULT_LOCALE` when set.

 ##### `source`

 `source` specifies the directory in which the `<LOCALE>.po` files are stored.
-It defaults to `./locales`
+It defaults to `./locales` or `process.env.SOURCE` when set.

 ##### `global`

 `global` defines the global function identifier that is used for defining strings in code.
-It defaults to `__`.
+It defaults to `__` or `process.env.GLOBAL` when set.

 ## License